-By using a sharps bin you can be confident that you, your staff, your colleagues, patients, customers and family members have the facility to safely store sharps until they are collected and disposed of correctly.
+By using a sharps bin you can be confident that you, your staff, your colleagues, patients, customers or family members have the facility to safely store sharps until they are collected and disposed of correctly.

 Orange Lid and Label - EWC Code 18-01-03

-The orange coloured sharps bin is the most common bin you will see, and is more than likely the one you need.
+The orange-coloured sharps bin is the most common bin you will see and is more than likely the one you need.
 Anything that is sharp, that has not been contaminated by medicine (non-pharmaceutical) can go into this bin.

 Yellow Lid and Label - EWC Code - 18-01-03

-The yellow coloured sharps bin is the next step up from the orange bin.
+The yellow-coloured sharps bin is the next step up from the orange bin.
 You can dispose of everything in the yellow, which you would have put in the orange bin, but you can also dispose of sharps that have been contaminated with medicines.

 Purple Lid and Label - EWC Code 18-01-08